 - Finding a woman that wants to have children and be a wife

 That is called "dating with a purpose," all props to the late Kevin Samuels.
 Dating a transgender woman does not and cannot serve the purpose of creating a traditional family.
 If something disrupts a man with that goal such as fertility issues or having a baby out of wedlock, that might change the conversation for that individual.

 Trans women need a safe way to vet potential mates before face-to-face meetings.
 That shouldn't be debatable as trans hate crimes continue to be an issue, especially for Black trans women.
 But they also need to be realistic about what type of men will want them, and stop trying to shame heterosexual men for peacing out once they realize a beautiful feminine appearance belongs to a biological male.

 It doesn't mean you're not attractive.
 It does mean you don't fit that guy's desires, at least at that time in his life.
+That's part of how we solve the issue of trans dating.
 Men are allowed to have standards and preferences as well, ladies.